 The "Cappucino Run" are a group of paddlers who tackle the trip down to Studley Park for a coffee, or upstream to Darebin creek.
 Easy going.
 The focus is on paddling together, and getting to know other paddlers.
 Once the lattes have settled they come back to the Club, usually amidst much laughter and chatting.

-Time slot: Many Saturdays. (see eNews for details) - time depends on peoples schedules.
+Time slot: Many Saturdays (see eNews for details) generally starting at 9am.
 We'll aim to have you back in around 2.5 hours.

 These sessions occur most Sundays, are coach-led and aimed at all paddlers in the Club who want to improve their paddling prowess.
-From 2016 we are planning to alternate these with Sprint sessions and with Time Trials.
-See eNews for weekly details
+We don't run these if we have a club time trial on, or on Winter Series race days.
+See eNews for weekly details.

-Time slot: Sunday morning 9am to 10.30 (or 10 to 11.30 depending on daylight savings and winter weather!) followed by shared morning tea.
+Time slot: Sunday morning 10am to 11.30 (or 9 to 10.30 depending on daylight savings and winter weather!) followed by shared morning tea.

 Tuesdays and Thursdays

-There are paddlers on the water on these two days from 4.00 onwards.
+There are paddlers on the water on these two days from about 5.00 onwards.
 Feel free to tag along.

 At this time the Trinity Grammar boys also do their training, as do other paddlers who are keen on improving.